Vinayak-Rajput/Vinayak-Rajput/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Vinayak Rajput 👋

 ## About Me

-I'm a [Your Role, e.g., Full-Stack Developer, Data Science Student] based in [Your Location].
-I'm passionate about [Your Passion, e.g., building accessible web applications, machine learning, etc.].
+I'm a CS undergrad based in Bengaluru.
+I'm passionate about developing accessible applications and solving problems.

-* 🔭 I’m currently working on [Your Project Name].
+* 🔭 I’m currently working on Phishing Detection.
-* 🌱 I’m currently learning [Technology/Concept].
+* 🌱 I’m currently learning Javascript, Nodejs.
-* 👯 I’m looking to collaborate on [Type of Project, e.g., open-source projects related to...].
+* 👯 I’m looking to collaborate on projects under CyberSecurity domain.
-* 🤔 I’m looking for help with [A problem or concept].
+* 🤔 I’m looking for help with Web Development.
-* 💬 Ask me about [Topics you are comfortable with].
+* 💬 Ask me about Object Oriented Programming & CyberSecurity.
-* 📫 How to reach me: [your-email@example.com]
+* 📫 How to reach me: vk.ra.org@gmail.com
-* 😄 Pronouns: [He/Him, She/Her, They/Them, etc.]
+* 😄 Pronouns: He/Him
-* ⚡ Fun fact: [A fun fact about you].
+* ⚡ Fun fact: I'm one of those guys who actually work on projects purely on my desire to learn rather than just cause sake of it
 ---

 ## 💻 My Tech Stack